...

 The ASPARAGUS plant contains asparagine (a substance that gives urine a special odor), glycosides (conipherine and vanillin), metylmercaptane, an essential oil, rhutine, and tannin.
 These are its properties.

-1. Diuretic – The listed substances act on kidneys, stimulating their elimination action and provoking a massive increase in urine production.
-Asparagus consumption is beneficial whenever the stimulation of renal functions is required, especially for edema (retention of liquids) and obesity (asparagus are low in calories).
+- Diuretic—The listed substances act on the kidneys, stimulating their elimination and provoking a massive increase in urine production.
+Consuming asparagus is beneficial whenever renal function stimulation is required, especially for edema (retention of liquids) and obesity (asparagus is low in calories).

-2. Depurative – Asparagus treatments have rendered good results for chronic eczema due to their stimulating properties on the eliminating functions of the skin.
+- Depurative—Asparagus treatments have rendered good results for chronic eczema due to their stimulating properties that stimulate the skin’s elimination functions.

-3. Laxative – Asparagus fiber increases fecal bolus, recommended for chronic constipation.
+- Laxative – Asparagus fiber increases fecal bolus and is recommended for chronic constipation.

 Moreover, asparagus ROOT contains saponin and certain sugars.
 It has the same diuretic properties as asparagus.